Metadata and Searching

 System attributes are available for searching without the need to manually catalog the information to your assets.
 System attributes include: File Name, File Size, File Type, File Format Family, File Aspects (Width, Height, Duration), Dates (Creation, Imported, Modified, Expiration), and the Full Folder Path.

-The basic keyword search draws on all metadata indexed by the search engine, including system attributes, custom attributes, folder and file names, etc. You can further refine searches based on a variety of criteria such as folder location or color.
-Advanced search allows you to combine multiple criteria, search specific attribute fields, find assets with Any Value or No Value, search number or date ranges, and much more.
-Search facets allow users to quickly filter search results.
+The basic keyword search draws on combined metadata indexed by the search engine.
+This includes your custom attribute values, as well as system attribute values, folder names, and file names.
+Basic search can be focused on video clip metadata, attribute history values, color, or specific folder location.
+Advanced search allows multiple specific criteria to be defined—you can limit keyword search to a specific attribute field, find assets with Any Value or No Value, search number or date ranges, and much more.
+Attribute values are also used to filter and sort your search results in the asset gallery.

 Best practices